gmc-code/PC-app-development/docs/tkinter_project/dictionary_with function.rst

 .. py:function:: value = dictionary.get(key)

     | Get the value of a specific key in a dictionary.
-    | This returns None if the key does not exist.
+    | Returns None if the key does not exist.

 Example: